 The Power of a Fun Program Name

 Next time you need to name a new volunteer program, event, or team, try these creative volunteer program names.
-You will not only catch the attention of recruits, but you’ll also ensure your program is memorable for current volunteers.
+You will not only catch the attention of recruits but also ensure your program is memorable for current volunteers.

 Dabble in Enneagram

-The Enneagram Personality Test is a trendy tool used by employers, team leaders, and individuals to categorize personality types, hone interpersonal skills, and encourage introspection.
+The Enneagram Personality Test is a trendy tool employers, team leaders, and individuals use to categorize personality types, hone interpersonal skills, and encourage introspection.

 While the verdict is still out about the effectiveness of personality tests, inviting volunteers to take the Enneagram quiz can certainly be a unique, just-for-fun way to get to know their collaboration style and motivations a bit better.
 It may even help them identify the volunteer roles they’ll love best!